inside.ewu.edu

 Admission Requirements Specific to Standard MSW Program

-- Upon recommendation of the Graduate Program Director, the Dean of Graduate Programs may admit a limited number of students, with a GPA <3.00, based upon considerations which includes performance in relevant graduate courses and faculty evaluations.
+2. Have earned a cumulative GPA ≥3.00 in the most recent undergraduate degree.
+Upon recommendation of the Graduate Program Director, the Dean of Graduate Programs may admit a limited number of students, with a GPA <3.00, based upon considerations which includes performance in relevant graduate courses and faculty evaluations.

 Admission Requirements Specific to Advanced Standing MSW Program